csams/weather/README.md

 This is a weather utility for the CLI that provides hourly and 7 day forecasts for the United States.

-It first uses the [Geocoding Services API][geocoding] of [census.gov][census] to convert free text street addresses to latitudes and longitudes.
+It first uses the [Geocoding Services API][geocoding] of [census.gov][census] to convert a free text street address to a latitude and longitude.
 It then uses those coordinates with `https://api.weather.gov/points/{lat},{lon}` to get the corresponding forecast grid.
 Finally, it passes the grid info to [api.weather.gov][api] to retrieve the forecast.